grenaud/schmutzi/README.md

 If the iterative procedure is successful, it will some files with the following suffixes:

-- _final.cont.est for the final estimate present-day human contamination (format: estimate estimate_low estimate_high)
+- _final.cont.est for the final estimate of present-day human contamination (format: estimate estimate_low estimate_high)
 - _final.cont.pdf plot for the posterior probability
 - _final_mtcont.out log for mtCont (contamination estimate) allows the most likely haplogroup for the contaminant
 - _final_endo.fa for the  unfiltered fasta prediction